ChatGPT vs Gemini: What are the differences?

 The best AI tools on the market today seem to have made the jump from science fiction to everyday life effortless.
 Two of the best-known are ChatGPT and Gemini.
 In fact, the launch of ChatGPT at the back end of 2022 could be viewed as a watershed moment for AI, with the Large Language Model (LLM) bringing AI into the mainstream.

 In the wake of ChatGPT’s release, numerous other AI tools have entered the market, from AI video editors to AI image generators and more.
 One of those tools is Google’s Gemini AI platform, released in 2023 as a direct response to OpenAI’s ChatGPT.
-As such, it makes sense to compare the two AI solutions.
-That’s exactly what the below feature does.
-So keep reading if you want to find out how ChatGPT and Gemini compare in terms of the setup, user experience, and more.
+As such, it makes sense to compare the two AI solutions and that’s exactly what we do here.
+So, keep reading if you want to find out how ChatGPT and Gemini compare in terms of the setup, user experience, and more.

 Getting started

 First of all, there are a few differences in how users initially interact with ChatGPT and Gemini.
-For example, ChatGPT is accessible through the OpenAI site and offers a basic free service, as well as several more advanced paid options, like ChatGPT Plus.
-Similarly, Gemini is freely available, with its Advanced service requiring payment.
-Where the two generative AI platforms differ is in how their content is generated, with ChatGPT using publicly available data (up to 2021 originally; now April 2023 for GPT-4).
-Gemini, meanwhile, bases its answers on real-time information it takes from Google searches.
+For example, ChatGPT is accessible through its own website and offers a basic free service, as well as a more advanced paid options, like ChatGPT Plus for $20 a month or ChatGPT Pro for $200.
+Similarly, Gemini is freely available from its website, with its Advanced service requiring payment.
+Both LLMs were trained on data up to a certain point in time and use web searches to find more up to date information.

-Getting started with ChatGPT involves the user visiting chat.com or installing the mobile app and signing up.
+Getting started with ChatGPT involves you either visiting chat.com or installing the Windows, Mac or mobile app, which requires sign up.
 You then enter your text, image, or audio prompt on the ChatGPT home page, before you receive a response.
 You can then edit your original prompt, regenerate the response, like or dislike it, and share it.

 For Gemini users, getting started is extremely quick.
 There is a privacy policy to agree to, but after that, you are free to enter any prompt you like.
+You can also use the Gemini app on mobile.
 As with most other AI tools, Gemini does provide a disclaimer reminding users that “Gemini can make mistakes, including about people, so double-check it.”
 It also accepts visual prompts, so you can upload images, alongside textual prompts and Gemini will spit out a response.

 User experience